Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 ## 3. PLATFORM ARCHITECTURE

-The platform integrates physical and digital infrastructure to create a comprehensive ecosystem, enhanced with robust price oracles and cross-chain capabilities:
+The platform integrates physical and digital infrastructure to create a comprehensive ecosystem, enhanced with robust price oracles and Bitcoin-secured capabilities:

 ### 3.1 Physical Infrastructure

-#### 3.1.1 Node Operators
+#### 3.1.1 Bitcoin & Lightning Network Infrastructure
-- Distributed network of computers operated by community members
+- Distributed network of Lightning Network nodes operated by community members
-- Perform computational tasks for the network
-- Monitor environmental conditions
-- Collect and process data
-- Update NFT states based on real-world conditions
+- Instant, low-cost transactions with sub-cent fees (typically < $0.01)
+- Support for microtransactions as small as 1 satoshi (0.00000001 BTC)
+- Integration with popular Bitcoin wallets (BlueWallet, Phoenix, Breez, etc.)
+- Non-custodial solutions that ensure users maintain control of their funds
+- Watchtower integration for secure, always-on payment channels
 - Create verifiable provenance for agricultural products

 #### 3.1.2 Local Distribution Hubs